 The Responsible AI for Learning Lab · UW–Madison

-TRAIL Lab is an interdisciplinary research group at the University of Wisconsin–Madison studying the responsible use of AI in real-world classrooms.
-We work across the learning sciences, learning analytics, machine learning, and human-centered design — with teachers, with students, and with the messy specificity of where learning actually happens.
+TRAIL Lab is an interdisciplinary research group at the University of Wisconsin-Madison studying the responsible use of AI in real-world classrooms.
+We work with teachers, students, researchers, engineers, and the complex contexts in which learning happens.

 PI